-Atmospheric depostion can be an important contribution to nitrogen loading in coastal regions.
+Atmospheric deposition can be an important contribution to nitrogen loading in coastal regions.
 Atmospheric loading is suggested to have declined due to pollution control efforts, however the degree and impact of this has not been quantified on Cape Cod.
-Additionally, it is predicted that climate change, especially with respect to rain events and durations, may interact with atmospheric conditions to affect estaurine productivity.
-This project will analyze a long-time series of atmpsheric N deposition and climate to determine trends and the associated impacts to estaurine systems.
+Additionally, it is predicted that climate change, especially with respect to rain events and durations, may interact with atmospheric conditions to affect estuarine productivity.
+This project will analyze a long-time series of atmospheric N deposition and climate to determine trends and the associated impacts to estuarine systems.

 To date, we have compiled the data and are now examining the trends.
 Results are showing significant decreases in NO3 deposition in the NE US, similar to those observed in other regions such as central Europe.
 If decreases in N deposition have had demonstrable effects on the recovery of estuarine areas and reduced eutrophication, it will allow managers to focus a more useful targeting of management on other sources of nitrogen (fertilizer use and wastewater disposal).

 Our results have confirmed an unprecedented decrease in nitrate deposition over the entire North American continent, particularly marked in the Northeast US and Southeast Canada.
 The decrease is linked to a parallel reduction in vehicle and stationary source emissions, but it also responds to the own climatic characteristics of the regions where the most marked decreases are observed as most of the deposition in these places is originated in upwind industrial regions.
 Preliminary results from the analyses of field samplings in Cape Cod estuaries reveal that, despite the increase in nitrogen inputs from septic systems, the reduction in atmospheric pollution has caused that the trophic status of the estuaries has not change, as confirmed by the nutrient and chlorophyll concentrations as well as macro algal biomasses.

 - Lloret, J., Valiela, I. 2016 Unprecedented decrease in deposition of nitrogen oxides over North America: The relative effects of emission controls and prevailing air-mass trajectories.
 Biogeochemistry.